What Is The Interest Rate On Debt Consolidation Loans?

 Are debt consolidation loans higher interest?

 No, not necessarily.
-The rate you pay is dictated by your circumstances and the LTV in the security you provide, usually your own home you live in currently.
+Your circumstances and the LTV dictate the rate you pay for the security you provide, usually your own home in which you currently live.

 What is the average fee for debt consolidation?

-Jubilee has no fees for debt consolidation loans and offers a free home valuation and an LTV of up to 90%.
+Jubilee offers debt consolidation loans with no fees, a free home valuation, and an LTV of up to 90%.

 Do debt consolidation loans hurt your credit?

-No, they do not hurt your credit, in fact, many people who consolidate debts into one monthly payment often discover an increase in their credit score as they no longer have loans and credit cards close to their limit.
+No, they do not hurt your credit.
+Many people who consolidate debts into one monthly payment often discover an increase in their credit score as they no longer have loans and credit cards close to their limit.

 What is the maximum you can get with unsecured debt consolidation loans?

-Usually with an unsecured loan, you can get a maximum of £20,000.
+Usually, you can get a maximum of £20,000 with an unsecured loan.